jdomian/avala-api-gforms-feed/README.md

 ## Notes ##

-This plugin is not officially supported by Avala.
-They, however, do not have any such plugin of their own.
-So use this!
+This plugin is not officially supported by Avala or the Aimbase Marketing Automation platform.
+If you are to use this plugin, the arrays for Lead Types, Categories and Sources are hard-coded in this plugin, and do not use Aimbase Lead API to dynamically generate these values.
+These need to be changed to match your Lead values from your individual Aimbase deployment subscription and updated everytime one of these values is changed in Aimbase.
+If the submitted Source, Type or Category is incorrect, it will fail to submit during the lead staging process.